(in alphabetical order) Australian School of Contemporary Chinese (ASCC)

 The school also operates after school Chinese programs for non-Chinese background students at Red Hill Primary on Wednesdays (Tuesdays from Term 2, 2021) and Harrison School on Tuesdays.

 Since 2019 the school also offers a program at Canberra College on Saturday afternoons for non-Chinese background students.
 This program provides beginner and intermediate Chinese learning and equips students with vocabulary and common expressions for everyday interactions in Chinese.

 FCCCI Chinese School is a large non-profit and community based school operating since 1994.
-It offers quality Chinese language programs to preschool and school-aged children on Saturday mornings at Lake Ginninderra College, Emu Bank, Belconnen, on Sundays at Canberra College in Woden, and after school classes on weekdays at various ACT primary schools.
+It offers quality Chinese language programs to preschool and school-aged children at Lake Ginninderra College in Belconnen, in Gunghalin, and at Canberra College in Woden, and after school classes on weekdays at various ACT primary schools.

 This long established and reputable community school is run by a volunteer group of parents and community workers.
 All of the teachers are native Chinese speakers, qualified and experienced in teaching Chinese to children.